ajw108/voice_recognition_package/README.md

 3. memory.launch

 	memory.launch starts the memory node and includes the file detector.launch.
 There is a single parameter in memory.launch, which is a boolean parameter "speech".
 If speech is specified as true, then the memory game will be run with voice recognition and motion tracking.
 If false, only motion tracking.
+Additionally, the general ROS parameter "respawn" was set to true, so the node will restart itself if it crashes for any reason.

 4. voice_control.launch